thisisdajaaa/miu-waa-online-market-be/README.md

-# MyOnlineMarket
+# Online Market

-MyOnlineMarket is an e-commerce platform that allows users to browse, purchase, and manage products.
+Online Market is an e-commerce platform that allows users to browse, purchase, and manage products.
 The platform supports multiple user roles including buyers, sellers, and administrators, each with different functionalities and permissions.

 ## Description